 Information technology can also be a lucrative career for veterans.
 According to the Bureau of Labor Statistics, the average software engineer can make up to $105,000 per year.
 In fact, the employment of software engineers is expected to grow by twenty one percent by 2028.
 In that same period, the need for application developers is expected to grow to twenty six percent.

-Schooling for software engineers is also easy with coders getting started after only a few months into their bootcamp training.
-The rise of these bootcamps has made it extremely easy for veterans to get their foot in the door for a career in information technology.
-The following is a list of bootcamps for coding geared towards veterans.
+Schooling for software engineers is also easy with coders getting started after only a few months into their boot camp training.
+The rise of these boot camps has made it extremely easy for veterans to get their foot in the door for a career in information technology.
+The following is a list of boot camps for coding geared toward veterans.

 • Code Platoon